Volcan4436/Anarchy-Clef/README.md

 - Print the entire bee movie script with signs in a straight line, automatically collecting signs + bridging materials along the way.
 - Become the terminator: Run away from players while unarmed, gather diamond gear in secret, then return and wreak havoc.
+(Currently being improved)
-- Experimental Awareness System
+- Experimental Awareness System (Not Fully Working Yet)
+- Experimental AI (Not Fully Working Yet)

 ## Download
 Check Releases